 Cabinetmaker – ANZSCO 394111

-- Fabricates or repairs wooden furniture, and fits and assembles prepared wooden parts to make furniture.
+- Cabinetmakers fabricate and repair wooden furniture, and fit and assemble prepared wooden parts to make furniture.

 - Skill Level